NEW AGE WARRIORS by Catherine Blackburn

 March 7 - May 3

-Curated by Jesse Campbell; Organized by the Mann Art Gallery in partnership with MJM&AG, Neutral Ground Artist-Run Centre, Chapel Gallery and the Art Gallery of Swift Current.
+Curated by Jesse Campbell; Organized by the Mann Art Gallery in partnership with MJM&AG, Indigenous People’s Artist Collective, Chapel Gallery and the Art Gallery of Swift Current.